 Thus, back to our question of how and why one should continue to participate in the equity and debt markets.
 The system, no matter how abstract, is far too large to ever cease to yield over time, because it is impossible for the global financial system to stop “expanding and contracting” without ceasing to direct energy toward productive endeavor, which would amount to destroying itself.
 And there’s nothing wrong with circular reasoning if it’s a tautological description of how financial systems operate.

-The perennial claims that indexing the market is an unfair, free-rider dilemma that distorts markets may be true (I believe it is), but it doesn’t change the fact that Bill Sharpe’s “five bips cheat code” works damn well long term on a risk-adjusted basis.
-Passively owning the global market in a well diversified portfolio thus remains a reasonable core approach to harvesting the returns of the capital apparatus without getting sucked into the minutiae and psychological traps of the system.
+The perennial claim that indexing the market is an unfair, free-rider dilemma that distorts markets may be true (I believe it is), but it doesn’t change the fact that Bill Sharpe’s “five bips cheat code” works damn well long term on a risk-adjusted basis.
+Passively owning the global market in a well diversified portfolio remains a reasonable core approach to harvesting the returns of the capital apparatus without getting sucked into the psychological traps of the system.

 When there’s nowhere to hide, sit back and enjoy the ride.